TinderSec/gh-workflow-auditor/README.md

 export PAT=ghp_YOUR_TOKEN
 ```

+# Enhancements
+- Output as JSON, so I can programatically do something with it
+- Output as CSV, so it's user friendly to security managers
+- List repos that must be reviewed and aknowleged due to use of secrets != GITHUB_TOKEN
+- Improve RCA message

 # About
 GitHub Workflow Auditor identifies vulnerability in GitHub Workflows.
 It does so by scanning the workflow files for anti-patterns such as ingesting user inputs in an unsafe manner or using malicious commits in build process.
 The tool supports scanning individual repositories or all accessibe repositories of a user or organization.
 The output of the scan is saved as `scan.log`.